 Also note, these are made to fit the pole called out in the plans and will not fit any other size pole.

 However; the plans I send give details of how to make the pulley and brackets if you prefer to make your own.

-I’ve converted the plans to PDF format, therefore, I send them to you via email and you simply print them out on your home printer.
+Iíve converted the house plans to PDF format, therefore, I send them to you via email and you simply print them out on your home printer.†

-IF you do not have a home printer, simply transfer them to a thumb drive and take them to any local printer.
-(Staples and Office Depot both have printing services).
-Since I’m sending them by email I MUST have an accurate email address.
+IF you do not have a home printer, simply transfer them to a thumb drive and take them to someone or some place that has a printer.† (Staples and Office Depot both have printing services).† Since Iím sending them by email I MUST have an accurate email address.

 And Please Note:

 Regardless of which option you use, I need an alternative method in which to contact you in case there is a problem so please add a phone number.† The reason; because every once in a while a problem arises (usually a non-working email address) and I need an alternate way to contact you, thus I ask for a phone number.